2023 Sport Club Corinthians Paulista season: Managerial changes

 On November 13, 2022, Corinthians' president Duílio Monteiro Alves announced that Vítor Pereira would not renew his contract to continue as the club's manager for the 2023 season.
 Pereira supposedly revealed that he had family issues that required his return to Portugal.
 He claimed in a social media post that his reasons to leave were exclusively health issues related to his mother in law.
 However a month later, he was announced as the new head coach of Flamengo for the 2023 season.

 On November 20, head of performance analysis Fernando Lázaro was announced as the club's new manager.
 He was scheduled to serve as Brazil's opponents scout in the 2022 FIFA World Cup before taking the job.
+On April 20, 2023, Lázaro was removed from the position after a series of poor results and performances.
+Corinthians opted to demote him to the club's staff as a permanent assistant coach and fired his assistant's Thiago Larghi and Luciano Dias.